Our history

 2001

-Town committees formed and concept adopted for a 25-mile trail route from New Haven to Madison
+First meeting of founders was held in Guilford.
+Town teams formed and the concept was adopted for a 25-mile multiuse trail from New Haven to Madison.

 2002

-First public meeting held at Guilford Community Center with 120 people in attendance
+First public meeting was held at Guilford Community Center with 120 people in attendance.

-First Selectmen of Madison, Guilford and Branford, and the Mayor of East Haven issue joint proclamation of support
+First Selectmen of Madison, Guilford and Branford, and the Mayor of East Haven issued a joint proclamation of support.

 2003

-Statements of support issued by U.S. Sens.
-Christopher Dodd and Joseph Lieberman, U.S. Rep. Rosa DeLauro, the U.S. Department of Transportation and the Connecticut Department of Environmental Protection
+Statements of support were issued by U.S. Senators Christopher Dodd and Joseph Lieberman, U.S. Representative Rosa DeLauro, the U.S. Department of Transportation, and the Connecticut Department of Environmental Protection.

-Shoreline Greenway Trail gains approval for 501(c)(3) nonprofit status
+Shoreline Greenway Trail gained federal approval for 501(c)(3) nonprofit status.
+First fundraising campaign yielded $14,000.

 2004